Guiding and enabling our campus community to uphold our values and expectations.

 If you are not the policy owner, please notify the appropriate policy owner.
 If you are the policy owner, you will need to revise the policy in accordance with the College’s policy guidelines.
 All updates should be made in MS Word using tracked changes.
-The content owner can make changes to their copy of the published policy or request it from Management Services.
+The content owner can make changes to their copy of the published policy or request it from the administrative policy program manager.

-Content owners should submit all policy changes to Management Services accompanied with the transmittal below.
+Content owners should submit all policy changes to Lauren Currie, internal control coordinator, administrative policy program manager accompanied with the transmittal below.

 - What is a policy number?
 What does it mean?

-All administrative policies are assigned a policy number by Management Services.
+All administrative policies are assigned a policy number by the administrative policy program manager.
 This number is used to identify the policy.
 The policy number identifies the section of the Campus Handbook, the location of the policy within that section, the number of major revision, and for procedures or forms there will be a suffix with that letter.